 - £300 for pupils who are eligible for the service child premium since being recorded in the January 2014 school census as well as those recorded as a service child for the first time on the January 2019 school census.

-Priorities for our Pupil Premium students
+Priorities for Pupil Premium students at Sexey’s School

 The primary purpose for our Pupil Premium funding is to enrich the lives of all our Pupil Premium students, no matter their background or prior attainment.
 To that end, we aim to their raise achievement, ensure we are diminishing differences between our disadvantaged students and other student groups and, when needed, provide excellent pastoral and wellbeing support.